Azure-Samples/ApplicationInsights-Java-Samples/opentelemetry-api/java-agent/TelemetryFilteredBaseOnRequestDuration/README.md

-# Use OpenTelemetry Java Agent Extensions to filter telemetry based on request duration longer than 5 seconds
+# Use OpenTelemetry Java Agent Extensions to filter telemetry based on request duration shorter than 5 seconds

 This is a sample app demonstrating how to filter request telemetry based on request duration.